darktable-org/dtdocs/content/module-reference/utility-modules/shared/scopes.md

 # histogram profile

-Image data is converted to the _histogram profile_ before the histogram is calculated.
+Image data is converted to the _histogram profile_ before the scope data is calculated.
 You can choose this profile by right-clicking on the [soft-proof](../darkroom/soft-proof.md) or [gamut check](../darkroom/gamut.md) icons in the bottom panel and then selecting the profile of interest.
-When soft-proof or gamut check is enabled, the histogram is shown in the soft proof profile.
+When soft-proof or gamut check is enabled, the scope is shown in the soft proof profile.

-As the histogram runs at the end of the preview pixelpipe, it receives data in display color space.
+As the scopes module runs at the end of the preview pixelpipe, it receives data in display color space.
 If you are using a display color space that is not "well behaved" (this is common for a device profile), then colors that are outside of the gamut of the display profile may be clipped or distorted.